La Rioja Province, Argentina: Economy

 La Rioja's economy, estimated at US$1.822 billion in 2006, is the second-smallest among Argentina's provinces.
 Its per capita output of US$6,283, though about 30% below the national average, makes it the most well-developed in northern Argentina.

 Its economy is, likewise, very well-diversified.
 Agriculture (long limited by La Rioja's dry, mountainous terrain) adds less than 5% to its output.
 La Rioja's agriculture (as well as cities) lies on the banks of the few permanent rivers and oases that allow irrigation, with only 190 square kilometres of cultivated land.
 Vineyards, nuts and olive plantations are the most common, followed by cotton.

 The province's main crop is the grape, and its associated wine production, especially around the Chilecito area, with a production of 8 million litres per year.

-Cattle (250,000 heads) and goats (150,000 heads) are secondary activities, particularly for skin and leather.
+Cattle (250,000 head) and goats (150,000 head) are secondary activities, particularly for skin and leather.
 Clay represents the main mining activity, and uranium is also extracted near El Colorado.

 Manufacturing in La Rioja has expanded considerably since Gov. Menem began attracting investment into the province, after 1983.
 Limited mostly to light industry like bottling and food processing, it, nevertheless, adds about 20% to La Rioja's output.
 Tourism is, likewise, an expanding activity.
 Besides the Talampaya National Park, tourists visiting La Rioja usually go also to the Chilecito town, Cerro de La Cruz, Termas de Santa Teresita hot springs and the village of Villa Sanagasta.

-La Rioja's development plan is being designed by Proyectos Innovadores to encourage further economic growth in the province.

-Recently, the province experienced a wave of immigration from Eastern Europe, East or South Asian and Middle Eastern countries.
+Since 2024 it has its own currency, the chacho, which was introduced in response to the economic problems caused by President Javier Milei's austerity program and accompanying cuts to federal budget transfers.